Factorization in Finitely-Presented Monoids: Examples

 In particular, a monoid of the form $\langle X \mid (a,b) \rangle$ is cancellative, provided that $a,b \in \langle X \rangle \setminus \{1\}$, and $a$ and $b$ begin, as well as end, with different elements of $X$.
-See~\cite[Section 2]{BS} for a more detailed discussion of the above result, \cite{R} for a more general criterion, and \cite{D} for another cancellativity criterion for monoids with presentations.
+We note that our description of Adyan's result is based on that given in~\cite{R}, which also contains a more general criterion, though in that publication it is stated for semigroups rather than monoids.
+See~\cite{D} for another cancellativity criterion for monoids with presentations.

 Our first construction is of a finitely-presented cancellative BF monoid that does not have accepted elasticity (and is not normalizing), showing the necessity of assuming that the monoid in Proposition~\ref{duo-prop} is normalizing, for the conclusion of that result to hold.
 We begin with a technical lemma.